Alexandra

 Alexandra has won top prizes at competitions including the Prague Spring International Competition in 2012, and the International Johann Sebastian Bach Competition Leipzig in 2014.

 Her love for chamber music and solo performance has brought her to premier venues and festivals all over Europe, Russia, and Asia.
 She has appeared at Centre de Musique Baroque de Versailles, Concertgebouw Amsterdam, the Barbican Centre in London, as well as in the Utrecht Early Music Festival, Prague Spring International Festival, Innsbruck Festival of Early Music, and the Hong Kong Arts Festival among others.
 She also appeared in Lapland with The Lapland Chamber orchestra playing harpsichord and modern piano in repertoire spanning four centuries.
-She works regularly with the Residentie Orkest in Den Haag, the Antwerp Symphony Orchestra, and the Academy of Ancient music.
+She works regularly with the Residentie Orkest in Den Haag, and the Antwerp Symphony Orchestra.
+She recently performed as harpsichord soloist in Frank Martin’s Petit Symphonie Concertante with the Philharmonic Orchestra of Lübeck to huge critical acclaim.

 Alexandra also works at the Royal Conservatory in Den Haag as a keyboard repetiteur and coach.